 Let us be bold like Eloise Lewis.
 Let us be committed to our vision and focused on the future.
 We invite you to join your fellow alumni and friends of the School of Nursing.
 Become a member of the esteemed Eloise R. Lewis Society, and play a critical part in the future of nursing.

 Eloise Lewis valued the opportunity to shape the growth and development of the school, and she understood the importance of each new step forward.
-After much thoughtful dialogue and planning, we, too, know the School of Nursing’s most pressing priorities for the coming years:
+After much thoughtful dialogue and planning, we have accomplished several School of Nursing’s most pressing priorities:

 - Launching the new DNP

 - Enriching all programs with simulation

 - Hiring new faculty to support our initiatives